Take a course at your own pace

 Do I have to follow the training units in order?

-No, and this is particularly the advantage of the “at your own pace” courses: you are free!
+No, and this is one of the particular advantages of the “at your own pace” courses: you are free!
 You can follow the training units in any order you wish, as long as you can prove that you have the prerequisites to access each training unit.
 Please note: the “Skills Assessment and Application Period” (6-month humanitarian mission in the field) must be completed last, after validation of all training units.

 How am I assessed?

 An evaluation of your skills is carried out at the end of each training unit.
 You will have to obtain at least the average (10/20) to validate it.
 In case of failure, no remedial action will be organised.
 You will then have to attend this training unit again, and pay the fees for it again.
-At the end of the “Skills Assessment and Application Period”, a report analysing your professional practice and an evaluation of your NGO employer (know-how and interpersonal skills) will be required in order to be able to submit to the jury awarding the diploma.
+At the end of the “Skills Assessment and Application Period”, a report analysing your professional practice and an evaluation by your NGO employer (know-how and interpersonal skills) will be submitted to the examining board awarding the diploma.

 They take place twice a year, in April and November.